Fanchengyan/data-downloader/docs/source/Tutorials/service/s1orbit.rst

 Sentinel-1 Orbit Data Download Tutorial
 =======================================

+This tutorial demonstrates how to download Sentinel-1 orbit data from the ASF DAAC.

 :class:`~data_downloader.services.SentinelOrbit` is a class used to download Sentinel-1 orbit data from the ASF DAAC.
 It provides two methods to get the download links of the auxiliary calibration data and precise orbit data, respectively:

 - :meth:`~data_downloader.services.SentinelOrbit.cal_urls` for retrieval of the auxiliary calibration data links.